One of our most valuable senses is hearing, which enables us to interact with the environment through sounds like music, laughter, and conversation.

 9. People Who Enjoy DIY

 From sanding floorboards to operating drills, DIY comes with its own set of noise dangers.
 Even mowing the lawn can expose your ears to dangerously high decibel levels.
-Great for DIY buffs, the Guardian Plus Plugfone protects your ears from high noise levels and offers the freedom to listen to your favorite playlist or audiobook while getting the job done.
+Great for DIY buffs, the Plugfones Protector PLUS Earplug Headphones protect your ears from high noise levels and offer the freedom to listen to your favorite playlist or audiobook while getting the job done.